Local SEO for Small Businesses

 Instead of opening each location up to its own webpage, the links go straight to Google Map directions.

-This takes away an extra opportunity for small businesses to rank for localized keywords with location descriptions.
+This takes away an extra opportunity for small businesses to improve their local SEO content with location descriptions.

 A good location description would look like the following: